reasonmethis/docdocgo-core/README.md

 #### Q: I got a shareable link to a collection but using it reloads the Streamlit app, after which it ends up in its default state of using the community key.
 How can I use the link with my own OpenAI API key?

 A: Simply enter your key in the OpenAI API key field after the app has reloaded.
 The access code will still be valid.

+## DocDocGo Carbon

+DocDocGo Carbon (not available here) is the original incarnation of DocDocGo and is licensed to [Carbon Inc.](https://www.carbon3d.com/).
+It has the following features:

+- It is integrated with a Google Chat App
+- Interacts with the client company's Confluence documentation
+- Offers the ability to provide feedback on the quality of its responses
+- Has a database for conversations and feedback and allows to resume the conversation

 ## Contributing